Could Napoleon have escaped from St. Helena?

 Napoleon considered escape plans

 According to Montholon, Napoleon considered several escape plans but declined to take advantage of them. “[H]is resolution not to struggle against his destiny being immovable, he must persist in refusing his offers.”
 (4) Napoleon feared he would be assassinated or forgotten if he went to the United States, and thought it better to remain a martyr on St. Helena.
-He also hoped that an eventual change of government in either London or Paris would allow a sanctioned return from exile.
+He also hoped that an eventual change of government in either London or Paris would allow him to return from exile.

 While I am firmly in the camp of those who believe Napoleon died on St. Helena, it is fun to speculate about what might have happened if he had escaped.
 You can read an excerpt from Napoleon in America here.